BA (Hons)

 While training at Lincoln, you can gain practical experience by immersing yourself in the process of producing and performing musicals, alongside complementary historical and contextual analysis modules.

-Teaching is delivered via practical workshops, seminars, lectures, technique classes, weekly dance technique classes in jazz, ballet, and tap, and one-to-one vocal lessons.
+Teaching is delivered via practical workshops, seminars, lectures, technique classes, technique classes, and one-to-one vocal lessons.

 You can hone your skills during performances, reflecting on the productions to gain a rounded contextual understanding of musical theatre.
 As the course progresses, you can learn about the history of musicals and their significance in contemporary society, while undertaking more independent, industry-focused tasks, emphasising employability and preparing you to enter into a variety of associated careers.